11 Bulletproof Tips to Score Highest Marks in English literature Exams

 • Beautiful handwriting - Whether you believe it or not, having good handwriting makes the task of checking papers smooth for the examiner.

-• Write with neatness with less number of words in a single line (spacious)
+• Write with neatness with fewer words in a single line (spacious).

-• Paraphrase a critic if unable to quote him/her word to word.
+• Paraphrase a critic if unable to quote word to word.

-• Avoid using complex vocabulary and too long sentences.
+• Avoid using complex vocabulary and lengthy sentences.

 Comments